MetaMask/metamask-docs/wallet/tutorials/dapp-tutorial.md

 export default App
 ```

-That wasn't too bad, the changes were minimal in that we only needed to update or duplicate existing functionality and add a few utility functions.
+That wasn't too bad, the changes were minimal because we only needed to update or duplicate existing functionality and add a few utility functions.

-We detect any change of the `balance` or `chain`, and our utility functions help us in formatting hex strings into human readable from ready for display.
-For chainId's we want to be able to use the hex version in RPC calls and the numeric version for display.
-We use `parseInt`, no clever formatting like we did for the balance but we put them both in easy to import and use functions.
+We detect any change of the `balance` or `chain`, and our utility functions help us format hex strings to be human-readable for display.
+For chainId's, we want to be able to use the hex version in RPC calls and the numeric version for display.
+To get the human-readable number of the chain, we use `parseInt`.

-A few things to note is that our tutorial's app only needs to display information about our wallet.
+A few things to note are that our tutorial's app only needs to display information about our wallet.
 But in a real Web3 app, you may need to add more functionality for switching chains programmatically or initiating transactions.

-You may need to have a list of whitelisted chainId's that your app supports, you may need to create UI that shows information on that network, you might want to present a button that allows them to connect to a supported chain, and other things.
-Knowing the users wallet is on the correct chain and reacting to that in your application is important in almost every Web3 application.
+You may need to have a list of whitelisted chainId's that your app supports, you may need to create UI that shows the information on that network, and you might want to present a button that allows them to connect to a supported chain.
+Knowing the user's wallet is on the correct chain and reacting to that in your application is crucial in almost every Web3 application.

 ### Single Component Conclusion

-Our code is starting to get a little confusing.
-But don't think we have led you astray.
-We now have our head around connecting and listening to the MetaMask wallet state.
-But, if we want to bring this functionality to an application with more than one component subscribing to its state, we're going to have to break out of this local state and use something like [React's Context API](https://react.dev/reference/react/useContext) to manage the state globally and ensure that any component in our application can be aware and conditionally render or display information pertaining to our MetaMask wallet.
+Our code is getting confusing.
+But we have yet to lead you astray.
+We now have our heads around connecting and listening to the MetaMask wallet state.
+But, if we want to bring this functionality to an application with more than one component subscribing to its state, we're going to have to break out of this local state and use something like [React's Context API](https://react.dev/reference/react/useContext) to manage the state globally and ensure that any component in our application can be aware and conditionally render or display information about our MetaMask wallet.